MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/envision-new-ideas-with-microsoft-365-copilot/3-create-presentation-with-copilot-powerpoint.md

 - **Add new content**: Have Copilot add slides to address critical aspects of your concept, such as potential challenges and strategies:

     ```text
-    Add 2 slides detailing potential challenges this new product may face, and include a slide that outlines key strategies to mitigate those challenges.
+    Add 2 slides detailing potential challenges this new service may face, and include a slide that outlines key strategies to mitigate those challenges.
     ```

 Experiment with these prompts to create engaging, polished presentations while learning to iterate and enhance designs with Copilot’s intelligent recommendations.